mredem96/allInOneRepository-codeAlmostEverySingleDay/_4_ideas/README.txt

 - working on a library of abstractions for pd and supercollider for oscilloscope visuals (similar to what alberto novell and derek holzer have been doing)

+increase focus
+- start using cold turkey and self control apps combined with noisl and brain fm to increase productivity. eventually set some scasualing and goals for each day